 Be certain that electrical power supply is OFF and locked in the open position before attempting any electrical connections to the hoist.
 This equipment must be effectively grounded according to the National Electric Code, or other applicable codes.
-If the grounding method used is through the trolley wheels, then each section of track must be grounded by metal-to-metal connection to the building ground.
-Certain environments may prevent proper grounding by this means.
-In this case a separate grounding conductor should be provided.
+A separate grounding conductor shall be provided.